kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/tools/metric-gen/README.md

 ### Kubernetes

-One can also dockerize the tool and run it in a Kubernetes Deployment.
-This allows running multiple replicas in parallel to increase the produced load.
+You can also dockerize the tool and run it in a Kubernetes Deployment.
+This way, you can increase the produced load by running multiple replicas in parallel.

 ```bash
 export IMG="{your_repository/your_image:your_tag}"